 While civil jury trials have been declining, the use of mediation and other forms of alternative dispute resolution for resolving commercial disputes has steadily increased.
 Mediation offers several advantages over litigation for settling disputes.
 The attorney fees, time, and friction associated with mediation are generally far less than with litigation.
 Mediation, being a voluntary process, offers parties complete control over the process and the outcome of the process.
 Where mediation has been used, it has enjoyed high success rates in achieving settlements with acceptable results for both sides of a dispute.

-What then is the role of mediation and the facilitated exchange of settlement offers in achieving this success?
+What, then, is the role of mediation and the facilitated exchange of settlement offers in achieving this success?
 To illustrate, we’ll look at a mediation scenario and the facilitated negotiations for settling a typical commercial dispute.

 How Do You Negotiate a Settlement in Mediation?

 To better understand how mediation helps optimize outcomes while saving the parties time and expense, we must first do a deeper dive into a quintessential commercial dispute, let’s say, a personal injury lawsuit.
-Envision a typical car accident involving a middle-aged woman stopped at a crosswalk as she waited for pedestrian traffic to clear.
-Without warning, her vehicle is struck from the rear by a local public works vehicle whose driver was distracted by looking at his cell phone.
-As a result of the collision, the woman suffers a physical injury to her neck and spine and incurs significant medical expenses for ongoing treatment.
-She brings a civil lawsuit naming the public works department and its driver as defendants, both of whom are ultimately defended by the town’s insurance company.
+Envision a typical car accident involving a middle-aged woman stopped at a crosswalk while waiting for pedestrian traffic to clear.
+Without warning, her vehicle was struck from the rear by a local public works vehicle whose driver was distracted by looking at his cell phone.

 The Mediation Joint Session

-Once at the mediation, the mediator assembles both sides in her conference room and invites opening statements.
-The goal is to provide each side the opportunity to share their unique perspective on the facts and law giving rise to the litigation.
 In addition to the facts and the law, the joint session is often where the parties’ priorities come to light.
-In the above example, the plaintiff brings up the fact that her children went to the local school and crossed the street at the very same crosswalk.
+In the above example, the plaintiff mentions that her children went to the local school and crossed the street at the same crosswalk.
 In an appropriate but emotional fashion, she expressed concern for the safety of all local children walking to school.

 Private Meetings and Settlement Negotiations